Skip to main content

 I realized it because I found creative energy to work on programming projects again, and I experience writing programs differently from how I experience having to write.
 Even the turn of phrase "having to write" betrays my disposition toward the craft.

 This so perfectly captures my experience.
 I like the idea of writing.
 I even love the idea of writing.
 I daily enjoy reading great writing, and imagine myself writing similar great articles.
 I don't even believe it is a skill issue as my schooling and professional history has declared I am able to put words on page competently enough.
-After multiple failed attempts, I have accepted that its just not going to happen.
+However, after multiple failed attempts I have to accept that its just not going to happen.

 When I’m very excited to build products or just program computers for the joy of programming, I dread going to sleep and every part of me cannot wait to wake up and write code again.
 I’ve never felt that about writing.
 Writing has always been a chore.
 I think I’ve known this all along, but have never been able to admit this to myself until now.